open-risk/openNPL/docs/source/description.rst

 * Consult the documentation as to the meaning and requirements of each data element

 .. note:: openNPL is still in active development.
 The functionality of the platform will be significantly enhanced in future versions.
-If you have specific requests / ideas please raise them in our github repository**
+If you have specific requests / ideas please raise them in our github repository.

 Architecture
 ------------